niranjanreji/lyman-alpha-montecarlo/README.md

 # Lyman-Alpha Monte Carlo Radiative Transfer

-A high-performance 3D Monte Carlo radiative transfer code for simulating Lyman-alpha photon propagation through hydrogen gas.
+A 3D Monte Carlo radiative transfer code for simulating Lyman-alpha photon propagation through hydrogen gas.
 Currently works on a Cartesian grid of uniform spacing, and is parallelized with OpenMP.

-The code will be ported to CUDA soon.
-The eventual goal is to couple the code with hydrodynamics code to capture the effects of Lyman-alpha radiative pressure on galactic winds/outflows.
-Since line radiative transfer codes like this one take time on the order of ~a couple hours to converge upon observables we need, it is also necessary to speed up the code so it can keep up with the hydrodynamics computation - hence the goal to port it to CUDA.
+The documentation here is a little sparse since the code is in development, and will be expanded in the future.

+A CUDA port was created, but 1) hardware tested has low double throughput (commercial GPU) 2) workload is highly divergent.
+Working on using FP32s exclusively, gaining access to HPC GPUs to test, and prepping to link to a hydrodynamics code as well.

 (21/11): Current runtime ~ 1000 photons / 21 secs (16 processors) / 100^3 cell grid with n_hI = 5, T = 10^4 K (tau ~ 10^6)